 Friends, the Auditorium Theater tour did not disappoint.
 In fact, it convinced me that Adler and Sullivan’s masterpiece should be front and center in any and all discussions of Chicago architectural history.

-A Noble Impulse Constructs the Largest of Buildings
+A Noble Impulse Led to the Auditorium Theater

 Amidst this turmoil, real estate tycoon Ferdinand Peck decided to heal the city’s wounds with a grand new structure bringing fine arts to the all classes.
 Peck lined up funds from bigwigs like Field and Pullman then hired the budding architecture firm of Adler and Sullivan.
 The duo designed the largest theater in the world and placed it within the world’s largest multi-purpose building.
 The theater itself seats over 3,900 and takes up about 40% of the building’s volume.
 Peck subsidized construction and maintenance of this enormous space with a 400-room luxury hotel on Michigan Boulevard and a 136-suite office building on Wabash.
 The unprecedented, audacious size of the structure inspired awe.
 The Auditorium Building was often touted as the largest, tallest and heaviest building since the Great Pyramids.